lfeng39/PRD-MD/Git & SSH_key.md

           git reflog
 - other
--- back to some version that you want, ID from [reflog]
+-- back to one of commits that you want, ID from [reflog]

           git reset --hard ID